GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Then by choosing the same server-chosen session ID for all the connections, the server would be able to use the same channel to carry the identical complete datagrams, including the server-chosen Session ID, to multiple receivers that the server asks to join the same channel.
 Such a change could either replace the current client-chosen definition for Session ID in server-to-client datagrams, or could add new HTTP/3 frame types that allow a server-chosen Session ID when the client has advertised support for this extended functionality.

+## Multicast Delivery Validation and Cutover {#multicast-cutover}

+Joining a multicast channel and validating multicast delivery are separate events.
+An MC_STATE frame with State JOINED indicates that the client has accepted the join request and established local state for the channel.
+It does not by itself demonstrate that channel packets reach the client or that the client can decrypt, authenticate, and process those packets.
+A server MUST NOT treat an MC_STATE frame with State JOINED as evidence that multicast delivery is working.

+Overlapping unicast and multicast delivery can avoid interruption or delay while multicast delivery is being attempted, but it consumes additional server and network capacity.
+Whether and to what extent to use overlapping delivery is an operational decision.
+In particular, overlapping unicast delivery might be inappropriate when sending the same data separately to every client would overload the server or network.

+When a server uses unicast delivery during a multicast attempt, it SHOULD continue delivering corresponding application data over the associated unicast connection until it has positive evidence that multicast delivery is working for that client.

+Once multicast delivery has been validated using MC_ACK evidence, the server SHOULD stop or reduce corresponding unicast delivery.
+The policy for treating multicast delivery as validated is implementation-specific.
+It can require acknowledgment of one or more channel packets, sustained acknowledgment over a period of time, acceptable loss or ECN feedback, or other application-specific conditions.
+If sufficient MC_ACK evidence is not received, the server needs to decide whether to keep probing the multicast path or to stop the attempt for that client.
+Keeping the client joined can allow multicast delivery to start working later without another join request, but it consumes client and server state, can count against the client's advertised limits, and can require the server to continue sending control information such as MC_INTEGRITY frames.
+Sending MC_LEAVE releases those resources and avoids continued multicast traffic or probing for that client, but gives up the opportunity for that join attempt to succeed later.
+A client that is willing to remain joined to a channel SHOULD NOT leave the channel solely because it receives no channel data for an extended period.
+This enables multicast-capable networks to perform popularity-based admission control for multicast channels.

+A server can use an implementation-specific validation window to decide when to stop treating a joined channel as a pending multicast attempt.
+The validation window does not control unicast delivery; it only determines when the server changes strategy, such as by sending MC_LEAVE, reducing probe traffic, or retrying multicast later.
+The window ought to account for multicast group join latency, packet transmission and authentication delay, the Max ACK Delay advertised for the channel, RTT on the associated unicast connection, and expected packet loss or reordering.

+During cutover, a server needs to account for duplicate delivery.
+Duplicate STREAM data is handled as described in {{stream-processing}}.
+For DATAGRAM frames or application formats without transport-level duplicate suppression, application protocols or servers need to ensure that duplicate delivery during the validation window is safe or can be detected and ignored.

+The absence of MC_ACK frames is not by itself a precise fault signal.
+After the server has sent ack-eliciting channel packets, lack of MC_ACK feedback can indicate that no channel packets reached the client, that the client received channel packets but could not decrypt, authenticate, or process them, or that MC_ACK feedback has been delayed or lost.
+Until multicast delivery has been validated, the server treats all of these cases as a failed or pending multicast attempt and, if it is using overlapping unicast delivery, continues that delivery as described above.

+If a client abandons a joined channel because it receives channel packets but cannot process them, it SHOULD send an MC_STATE frame with State LEFT and a Reason Code that describes the cause.
+UNSYNCHRONIZED_PROPERTIES is used when the client cannot decrypt packets because the channel properties, packet number state, or channel key state are not synchronized with the server.
+AUTHENTICATION_DELAY_EXCEEDED is used when packets cannot be authenticated within the buffering interval the client is willing to support.
+EXCESSIVE_SPURIOUS_TRAFFIC is used when packets received for the channel's network address cannot be associated with the joined channel or otherwise appear to be unrelated, corrupted, misconfigured, or attacker-injected traffic.

 ## Moving Clients Between Channels {#moving-clients-between-channels}

 MC_LEAVE and MC_RETIRE take effect immediately when processed by the receiver.